sumnerevans/sumnerevans.com/content/baltic-cruise/reflections-on-trip-2.rst

     The Ure's are a Mormon family of eight (six kids) from Utah.
 The Vick's were a family of four (two twin girls) from New York (state, not city).
 All of them were genuinely nice people who were a pleasure to be around.
-We played a lot of games and, although we were very competitive, we didn’t get mad when we lost (I mean, when they lost ;)).
+We played a lot of games and, although we were very competitive, we didn't get mad when we lost (I mean, when they lost ;)).
 They made my evenings very enjoyable.